folio-org/folio-org.github.io/guidelines/development-design-review.md

 The group is responsible for ensuring design consistency and raising concern about technical debt or architecturally significant decisions with the Technical Council.
 This includes reviewing technical proposals for new features at the design stage.

-This group consists of technical leads, selected senior developers and architects, and will meet periodically.
+This group consists of technical leads, selected senior developers and architects.
+It will meet periodically.

-#### Outstanding Decisions
+#### Outstanding decisions

 * How often should this group meet?
 * How to decide on topics for the agenda?